Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

-Hence we may assume that $C$ has at least two components, and since $C \in \mathcal{C}$, one of the components has a vertex of degree one.
-Now by repeatedly applying the pruning operation we can reduce another component of $C$ to a single edge.
+Hence we may assume that $C$ has at least two components.
+Let $u$ be the neighbor of a degree one vertex of $C$, and let $C'$ be a component of $C$ that does not contain $u$.
+Now by repeatedly applying the pruning operation to delete an edge from $C'$ and add a new edge incident to $u$, we can reduce $C'$ to a single edge.
 By \cref{claim:operations}, the resulting graph is a member of $\mathcal{C}$, as desired. \end{proof} Now we are ready to finish the proof.
 Let $C$ be a member of $\mathcal{C}$ that has the maximum number $\ell$ of components consisting of a single edge.
 By \cref{claim:independentedge}, $\ell \geq 1$, and hence there is a component of $C$ consisting of some edge $uv$.
 If $\ell < m$, then $C$ also contains a component with at least two edges; let $e$ be an edge in such a component.
 By applying the pruning operation with $uv$ and $e$, and then the path cutting operation to the component containing $uv$, we obtain a graph $C'$ with at least $\ell+1$ components that consist of a single edge.
 Since $C' \in \mathcal{C}$ by \cref{claim:operations}, this contradicts the maximal choice of $C$.

-Hence $\ell = m$, which means that $C$ consists of $m$ independent edges.
+Hence $\ell = m$, which means that $C$ consists of $m$ disjoint edges.
 We deduce, using \cref{lemma:unboundedforest}(b), that $r(\MM) = m-1$, contradicting the definition of $m$. \end{proof}